Bursaries and Scholarships

 There are a number of bursaries and scholarships available to pupils at the Elizabeth College Upper School.

-- Gibson Fleming Awards are means-tested bursaries which provide financial support for pupils taking part in ‘additional’ College activities which might otherwise be unaffordable.
+- Gibson Fleming Bursaries are means-tested awards which provide financial support for pupils taking part in ‘additional’ College activities which might otherwise be unaffordable.
 The scheme is open to all pupils.

 - Gibson Fleming Music Scholarships are offered to talented and accomplished musicians and singers and are awarded based on auditions held each January.